MicrosoftDocs/well-architected/well-architected/service-guides/event-hubs/overview.md

 ---
-title: Event Hubs and reliability
+title: Event Hubs
-description: Focuses on the Event Hubs service used in the Messaging solution to provide best-practice, configuration recommendations, and design considerations related to Reliability.
+description: Focuses on the Event Hubs service used in the Messaging solution to provide best-practice, configuration recommendations, and design considerations.
 author: martinekuan
 ms.author: martinek
 ms.date: 01/12/2022